Jean28518/event-management-system/README.md

 # only activate (uncomment) one of these:
 #export EMAIL_USE_TLS=True
 #export EMAIL_USE_SSL=True

+# To set a custom time zone uncomment this line and adjust it to your timezone:
+#export TIME_ZONE="Europe/Berlin"
 ```

 **After changing the bashrc file you have to restart your terminal!**